submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 > https://travis-ci.com/github/submariner-io/submariner/branches

-Look under the "Active branches" section for v0.2.0-rc0 , and monitor that the build Verify that the build successfully completes as indicated by a green checkmark at the right .
+Look under the "Active branches" section for v0.2.0-rc0, and monitor the build.
+Verify that the build successfully completes as indicated by a green checkmark at the right .
 At this point the images are pushed to quay.io.

 For this example the build can be found [here](https://travis-ci.com/github/submariner-io/submariner/builds/153943761) from all the sub-builds, the one tagged with DEPLOY=true will push the resulting image to quay, as can be seen here: [deployment script](https://travis-ci.com/github/submariner-io/submariner/jobs/299505392#L3417)